HVAC Calculator

 Neither superheat nor subcooling alone gives you the complete picture of system operation.
 A system can have normal superheat but abnormal subcooling, or vice versa, and each combination points to a different root cause.
 Reading both together creates a diagnostic matrix that narrows the problem quickly.

 Consider two systems that both show 15°F superheat.
-On system A, subcooling is 5°F — this points to low charge (not enough refrigerant to fill the condenser).
-On system B, subcooling is 20°F — this points to a restriction or non-condensable gases (the condenser is overfull, but the evaporator is still starved because refrigerant cannot flow freely).
+On system A, subcooling is 5°F, which points to low charge (not enough refrigerant to fill the condenser).
+On system B, subcooling is 20°F, which points to a restriction or non-condensable gases (the condenser is overfull, but the evaporator is still starved because refrigerant cannot flow freely).
 The superheat alone looks identical, but the subcooling tells you completely different stories.

 This is why experienced technicians always take four readings: suction pressure, suction temperature, liquid pressure, and liquid temperature.
 From these four measurements you calculate both superheat and subcooling, and the pair of values together points you toward the correct diagnosis.